 Upgrade highlights: By intentionally adding Ni, Sn, or P, or adopting Cd-free formulations, wettability on tool steels, carbides, and heat-sensitive electronics is comprehensively improved, along with low-temperature brazability and environmental compliance.

-- Phos–Copper–Silver Alloys (Ag–Cu–P): Self-fluxing, no external flux required when brazing copper and brass, widely used in copper piping and refrigeration valves.
+- Phos–Copper–Silver Alloys (Ag–Cu–P): Self-fluxing on copper and brass joints, eliminating the need for external flux; commonly used in copper piping, HVAC systems, and refrigeration valves.

-- Sn/Ni Containing Silver Brazing Alloys (Ni–Ag, Ag–Sn): Adding Ni or Sn significantly improves wettability and reliability on tool steels, carbides, and heat-sensitive electronics.
+- Sn/Ni-Modified Silver Alloys (Ni–Ag, Ag–Sn): Provide enhanced wetting and joint reliability on tool steels, cemented carbides, and heat-sensitive electronic components.

 -